kimkwanka/niru/README.md

 3. React Router routes defined in ```./client/routes.js```
 3. 404 for everything else

-INote that instead of just returning 404 for requests that couldn't be resolved, it will also render a custom 404 page (```./client/components/NotFound404```).
+Note that instead of just returning 404 for requests that couldn't be resolved, it will also render a custom 404 page (```./client/components/NotFound404```).

 ### Using stylus / CSS
 Niru comes with stylus support out of the box so in order to edit the app's style just edit the ```style.styl``` file.